 When it comes to crazy people there is no question, like Bigfoot, designer snuggies and Channing Tatum’s sex tape, they’re out there.
 We just hope that we never find them (well, maybe with the exception of the last one).
-For every social media professional it’s the outreach conundrum: To increase your klout you have to connect with influencers and start conversation.
+For every social media professional it’s the outreach conundrum: To increase your klout you have to connect with influencers and start a conversation.
 But you also stand the chance of connecting with people you really don’t know much about and can go off the deep end for no apparent reason.

 A few months ago I was doing outreach for a new client.
-For the sake of this blog post I will use an imaginary client, DistroLogic, a company that creates software for the logistics and distribution of products for retail grocery stores.
-We were creating a blog for DistroLogic, and as part of the creation process I was initiating relationship-building outreach to various blogs that we considered influencers in the retail grocery industry.
+For the sake of this blog post, I will use an imaginary client, DistroLogic, a company that creates software for the logistics and distribution of products for retail grocery stores.
+We were creating a blog for DistroLogic, and as part of the creation process, I was initiating relationship-building outreach to various blogs that we considered influencers in the retail grocery industry.
 One of the influencers on my list was a blog called, “The Mom and Pop Shop Blog.”
-To begin conversation, I sent all of the prospected influencers an email.
+To begin the conversation, I sent all of the prospected influencers an email.
 Here’s a simplified version of the email so you can get the gist:

 I represent DistroLogic, a company that creates software to support the logistics and distribution needs of retail grocery stores.
 We noticed that your blog was already very active in this industry and wanted to become friends so that we can share posts in the future.